zaksabeast/PokemonRNGGuides/guides/Citra and 3DS/CitraRNG Setup.md

    - For macOS and Linux, the path is `~/.local/share/citra-emu/nand`
      - The folder .local is hidden on most machines, so you need to change the configuration to view it

+### Setting up for Gen 6 RNG

+In order to RNG in Gen 6 on Citra, a game patch is needed to be able to read the initial seed.
+This does not modify the gamecode in anyway that would result in illegal Pokemon.
+All the patch does is write the initial seed of the game to an unused part of memory that the script has access to later.

+1. You can follow [this guide](https://www.pokemonrng.com/misc-3ds-ips-luma-citra) for installing the game patch on Citra.

+- The patch needed is included in the CitraRNG download, within the `oras` and `xy` folders.

 ### Setting up CitraRNG

 Python 3.9 needs to be installed for CitraRNG to work.
 Python also needs to be added to your `PATH` or else the command will not be recognized.
 To add Python to your `PATH` make sure to check the box in the installer.

-1. Open a command prompt anywhere and type `pip install pyside2`.
+1. Open a command prompt anywhere and type `pip install pyside6`.

    - This may need administration privileges